sangeethpm45/Student-app/README.md

 # Student-app
-A basic student app with registration and view function. here you can register students and it will automatically generate a roll number and assign it to the student.
+* A basic student app with registration and view function. here you can register students and it will automatically generate a roll number and assign it to the student.

-Here React is used for frontend development and Springboot for the backend.
+* Here React is used for frontend development and Springboot for the API creation and mongodb as Database.

-Both frontend and backend source code is uploaded in this same repository.
+* Both frontend and backend source code is uploaded in this same repository.

-The "student-app" folder contains the frontend  (React) and the "student" folder contains the backend (Springboot) source codes.
+* The "student-app" folder contains the frontend  (React) and the "student" folder contains the backend (Springboot) source codes.